lrynek/design-patterns/sfcasts/intro.md

 design patterns are and what we've covered so far.

 In a nutshell design patterns are *battle-tested* solutions to software design problems.
-Whenever you face a problem, you can look at the design patterns [catalog](https://java-design-patterns.com/patterns/) and find an appropriate pattern for your use-case.
-And remember, you can always modify the pattern in a way that fits best your application.
+Whenever you face a design problem, you can look at the design patterns [catalog](https://java-design-patterns.com/patterns/) and find the appropriate pattern for your use-case.
+Remember, you can always modify the pattern in a way that fits better in your application.

 In episode one we covered five design patterns, *Strategy*, *Builder*, *Observer*, *PubSub*, and *Decorator*.
-Those patterns are still used in our game, but you don't need to understand them to follow this tutorial.
+Those patterns are still used in our application, but you don't need to understand them to follow this tutorial.

 ## Project Setup

-Ok, let's get this going!
+Alright, let's get this going!
 I highly recommend you to download the course code from this page and code along with me.
 I modified the code base in a significant way from episode one, so if you're using the previous code, please download this new version.
-Anyway, after you unzip it, you'll find a `start/` directory, open up the`README` file for the setup details.
-This one is as easy as it gets, just run:
+Anyway, after you unzip it, you'll find a `start/` directory with the code you see here, open up the `README` file for the setup details.
+This one is as easy as it gets, spin over to your terminal and run:

 ```terminal
 composer install
 ```

-And, to play the game run:
+After the installation finishes we're ready to play our game.
+Just run:

 ```terminal
 php bin/console app:game:play
 ```

 We have a few characters to choose from, I'll be a fighter.
 Sweet!
 We won!
-There were 4 rounds of fighting, we did 78 points of damage and received 25, and earned 30 XP points!
-Oh, and at the top you can see how the fight developed.
+There were 4 rounds of fighting, we did 78 points of damage, received 25, and earned 30 XP points!
+Oh, and at the top you can see how the battle developed.
 This is exciting!

-Let's take a look at how this works.
+Let's take a look at how things work.
 Open up the `GameCommand` class.
-This is a Symfony command that sets things up, this `printer` is a static property that's very convenient for printing stuff in any place we need.
-Then, it asks you which character you want to be, it starts the battle by calling `play()` on the `GameApplication` property, and prints the results.
-So, nothing fancy going on here.
-Now, open up `GameApplication` and find that `play()` method.
+This is a Symfony command that sets things up, we have this `printer` which is a static property that's very convenient for printing stuff from anywhere in our application.
+Then, it asks you which character you want to be, later it starts the battle by calling `play()` on the `GameApplication` property, and then prints the results. so, nothing fancy is going on here.
+The real logic lives in the `GameApplication` class, open it up and find the `play()` method.
 This takes two character objects, the player, which is "us", and the AI, and it makes them attack each other until one of them wins.

 If we explore this class a bit more we'll find a few places where we've already applied some design patterns.
-Inside the `createCharacter()` method, you can see how we used the *Builder* pattern to create character objects.
-And, almost at the bottom of the file we have the implementation of the *Observer* pattern.
+Find the `createCharacter()` method, here you can see how we used the *Builder* pattern to create and configure character objects.
+And, almost at the bottom of the file we can see the implementation of the *Observer* pattern.
 We can add or remove observers, and notify them after a fight finishes.

 Next: let's learn about the *Command* pattern and make our game more interactive!